lowRISC/opentitan/doc/security/specs/secure_boot/index.md

 # Manifest Requirements

-This document does not prescribe an exact data structure for the `ROM_EXT` manifest as seen by the Mask ROM.
+This document does not prescribe an exact data structure for the `ROM_EXT` manifest as seen by the ROM.
 For that information, see the [manifest format page][manifest-format].
 However, these are the requirements that the manifest format is required to support: